-From an early age, I remember feeling unhappy with many things I did.
+For years, I struggled with depression, anxiety and a critical inner voice.
+From an early age, I remember feeling anxious and unhappy.
 The smallest challenges, mishaps, or failures put me in a downward spiral of shame and self-deprecation.
 My entrenched inner critic never focused on the things I did right, and only served as a daily reminder of all the things I did wrong.
 It trained me to become a victim and a negative thinker.
 I never imagined this would change.

 I’m not sure what happened first.
 Maybe it was getting help for sleep, or when I started running.
 I began to meditate.
 I learned to breathe.
 I learned about giving.
 I learned about mindfulness.
 I embraced humility and vulnerability.
 I learned about changing my state in the moment.
 I learned about gratitudes.
 I began to recognize and celebrate the victories - big and small!
 I learned that fear is a condition of not seeing joy, not feeling grateful, and not remembering the reasons I love life.
 I started to learn that I have a choice.
 I learned to recognize and consciously push away that damn critic, allowing the space for me to choose happiness.